Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 <img width="2530" height="895" alt="Screenshot 2025-08-18 090806" src="https://github.com/user-attachments/assets/4767be69-6025-496d-9ba8-310a6d6c1cdc" />

+Transform9 primarily uses bash scripts to call laaS/SaaS APIs and collect evidence for each FedRAMP 20X KSI.
+A selection of evidence scripts is included in the [evidence](./evidence) directory.

 ## Step 3 - Validate Evidence

 Meet with 3PAO and have them review and validate evidence in Paramify Cloud.
 3PAO can set Assurance steps/Results, Assurance Status, and leave notes or remarks